GitOffMyLAN/RobotC/README.md

 # RobotC
-This my NXT robot assigment.
+This the term 1 - term 2 NXT robot assigment.

+## Presets
 All motors on on ports A and B
 Light (refected) on port 1 and sonar on port 2

 ## Movment
 automated-movment is code that needs a light sensor on port 1 and follows a black line.